 I joined the Department of Media and Communications in 2008.
 Prior to this I was based the Institute of Education, University of London, where I obtained my PhD, taught on a range of Masters and Doctoral level courses and was the Programme Leader for the MRes in Educational and Social Research.

-I am Undergraduate Programme Director and Chair of the Media and Management Ethics Committee.
+I am Academic Programme Director and Chair of the Media and Management Ethics Committee.

 Teaching and Supervision

 I am the module leader for the following Undergraduate Modules:

 MS1009 Introduction to Academic Skills (1st year core module)

 and co-teach MS3011: Digital Games & Culture (3rd year optional module).

 I also run the MA Optional Module Critical Approaches to Celebrity Culture.

 I am first supervisor to three Doctoral students: Hannah Ditchfield, Akilah Maxwell and Serena Bilanceri.